Brush fire at Lake Murray threatens hilltop homes

 The fire was reported at around 4:15 p.m. near the western end of the Lake Murray dam.
 It spread up the hillside toward several large homes on Elaine Way.

+A San Diego Fire-Rescue Department crews canvassed the hillside, dousing the flames pushed by winds.

+"Any time of wind is going to enhance fire behavior and make it more difficult for us," said Ted Moran, Battalion Chief.

-A San Diego Fire-Rescue Department helicopter made repeated water drops on the fire, dipping into the nearby reservoir to fill up.
-The water drops halted the forward spread of the flames by 4:45 p.m.
+Two helicopters made repeated water drops on the fire, dipping into the nearby reservoir to fill up.

+"It really worked to our advantage because, they had quick turn around time.
+They did anywhere between 5 to 10 drops on the fire and really helped out," said Moran.

 The fire blackened around an acre of hillside.
 As of 5 p.m., fire crews on the ground were assisting the helicopter put out hot spots.